de-bkg/qgis-geocoder/README.md

-# bkg-geocoder-plugin
+# BKG Geocoder

-QGIS plugin for geocoding addresses with the BKG geocode API
+QGIS plugin for geocoding addresses with the geocoding API of the Bundesamt für Kartographie und Geodäsie (https://gdz.bkg.bund.de/).